uibk-dps-teaching/ps_os_2021/README.md

 Code](https://code.visualstudio.com/docs/remote/ssh)).

 Note that the default version of the GCC compiler present on ZID-GPL is _extremely_ outdated.
-You may load a never version by calling `module load gcc/9.2.0`.
+You may load a newer version by calling `module load gcc/9.2.0`.

 ### Connecting to ZID-GPL via SSH